Browse our collection of the very best slow cooker recipes... delicious family favourites, easy midweek dinners, simple soups and more!

 Healthy Slow Cooker Soups

-Mouthwatering and flavour-packed soups is exactly what you get when you whip out your slow cooker!
-Plus there's nothing more comforting than the smell of soup cooking away all day!
+Mouthwatering, nutritious and flavour-packed soups are exactly what you get when you use your slow cooker.
+Plus, there's nothing more comforting than the smell of a fragrant soup cooking away all day!

-There's boring old soup and then there's THIS amazing flavour-packed Mexican inspired soup.
-Serve with lots of corn chips and sour cream for a healthy Mexican feast.
+There's classic traditional soups and then there's THIS amazing flavour-packed Mexican inspired soup.
+Serve with lots of corn chips and sour cream for a healthy, spicy Mexican feast!

 If you've got a cold, then you need this soup in your life!
 Packed full of nourishing vegetables and chicken, this is classic healthy comfort food is sure to make you feel a million times better in no time!